Marlowe Name Meaning: Origins and Significance

 Raymond Chandler is a famous author who created the character Philip Marlowe, a hard-boiled detective who appeared in several of his novels.
 Chandler’s works have had a significant impact on the crime fiction genre, and his character Philip Marlowe has become an iconic figure in literature.

-Marlowe Peyton is a young American actor and singer who has appeared in several popular television shows, including “Jessie” and “The Neighbors.”
+Marlowe Peyton is a yang American actor and singer who has appeared in several popular television shows, including “Jessie” and “The Neighbors.”
 She is also known for lending her voice to the character of Hope in the film “Santa Paws 2: The Santa Pups.”

 In addition to these famous people, there are many others with the name Marlowe, including Miri Chamberlain, Marlowe Rivers, and Lucien Marlowe.